oicr-gsi/shesmu/docs/plugin-vidarr.md

 The Vidarr plugin provides an input format: `vidarr_analysis` which provides the file type analyis provenance data.

 The `"analysisTypes"` specifies the type of analysis desired.
-The default is only files.
+For excepted values reference the [Vidarr docs](https://github.com/oicr-gsi/vidarr/blob/757cdb311109aefa6bd650172bd78fed04507fb7/vidarr-pluginapi/src/main/java/ca/on/oicr/gsi/vidarr/api/AnalysisOutputType.java).

 The `"versionTypes"` specifies the [version keys](https://github.com/oicr-gsi/vidarr/blob/master/architecture.md#external-identifier-versions) that should be returned; if empty, all version keys are allowed.